tonywong94/edge_pydb/README.md

 `comom = EdgeTable('NGC4047.comom_smo7.hdf5', path='smo')`

 - loads an HDF5 file.
 The path must be given, otherwise a listing of available paths is provided.

+## Team Usage

+For additional database files not in this Github repository, it’s better to keep these in a separate, more visible directory in your file system, and not inside your Python libraries (site-packages area).
+Here is the suggested way to do this:

+- in an iPython shell

+`import edge_pydb.util as edgeutil` `edgeutil.listfiles()`

+- should show only the public data.
+Now suppose the additional data files are in a folder called `pybase`.

+`edgeutil.add_from_dir('/path/to/pybase/', copy=False)`

+- will add these to your environment.
+This only needs to be done once after package installation.